plone/documentation/working-with-content/managing-content/ploneformgen/override_defaults.rst

 Set the form fields by putting them in the request/form dictionary.
 Make sure you don't overwrite anything that's already in the dictionary, as that is probably previously submitted input.

-For example, we could create a Python Script (using the ZMI) in the form folder:
+For example, we could create a Python Script (using the Management Interface) in the form folder:

 .. code-block:: python